-Grades 9-12: To be eligible, a student athlete must be currently enrolled in a member school, have received passing grades in a minimum of four one-credit courses, or the equivalent, in the immediately preceding grading period, and meet the weekly eligibility guidelines outlined in the athletic handbook.
+Grades 9-12: To be eligible, a student athlete must be currently enrolled in a member school, have received passing grades in a minimum of five one-credit courses, or the equivalent, in the immediately preceding grading period.
 (Note: Homeschooled and post-secondary students must comply with these standards as well).

-Grades 7-8: To be eligible, a student athlete must be currently enrolled in a member school, have received passing grades in four classes in the immediately preceding grading period, and meet the weekly eligibility guidelines outlined in the athletic handbook.
+Grades 7-8: To be eligible, a student athlete must be currently enrolled in a member school, have received passing grades in four classes in the immediately preceding grading period.

 Note: Coaches have the authority to implement more stringent academic policies if they so choose.
-Team-specific policies should be addressed at the mandatory preseason meeting.
+Teamspecific policies should be addressed at the mandatory preseason meeting.